 Picture source: http://independentaudit.com/tweeting-audit-findings-colour/

-How to avoid audit findings in Risk-based Monitoring (RBM) and risk management environment?
-What are the most common findings in RBM?
-What are auditors looking for in risk management plans, SOPs and RBM guidance?
+How to avoid audit findings in a Risk-based Quality Management (RBQM) and risk management environment?
+What are the most common findings in RBQM?
+What are auditors looking for in risk management plans, SOPs and RBQM guidance?

 If we can imagine a pharma hell, this would be full of audit findings.
 Let us admit, we are all afraid of auditors.
-However, the most of them are normal people.
-Their job is just to follow the logic of regulatory documents and check if a company or institution implements the rationale in its clinical research practice.
-Still, RBM is rather a new procedure in clinical trials.
-That is why auditors could feel lost.
+However, auditors are people just like you and me.
+Their job is to follow the logic of regulatory documents and check if a company or institution implements the rationale in its clinical research practice.
+Still, RBQM is a relatively new procedure in clinical research and that’s why auditors may feel “lost in translation”.

-There are four main guidelines for regulating the RBM to date.
-What auditors do is checking if the implementation of RBM fulfills the logic of these guidelines.
+To date, there are four main guidelines for regulating RBQM.
+What auditors do is checking if the implementation of RBQM fulfills the logic of these guidelines.

-The underlining principles of RBM are straightforward and could be seen as common sense.
-However, in many cases, RBM implementation is lacking certain vital elements.
-One of the main reasons of gaps is a lack of company’s experience and attention to all aspects of a holistic risk-based approach to quality management.
+The underlining principles of risk-based quality management are straightforward and could be seen as common sense.
+However, in many cases, RBQM implementation is lacking certain vital elements.
+One of the main reasons of gaps is a lack of a company’s experience and attention to all aspects of a holistic risk-based approach to quality management.

-This article covers the most common audit findings, which are avoidable.
-It is based on the Cyntegrity’s real experience of helping the companies with RBM re-launch after the audit findings happen.
+This article covers the most common audit findings, which can be avoided.
+It is based on Cyntegrity’s real life experience of helping clinical organizations with the re-launch of RBQM after the audit findings happen.

 There are four main groups of audit findings:

-- Common deficits in RBM-related SOPs & their Implementation
+- Common deficits in RBQM-related SOPs & their implementation

-The problem is that SOPs were created before the RBM regulatory documents appeared.
-Still, not all aspects of risk management or centralized monitoring are covered in the updated versions of SOPs.
-Keep in mind, that the following SOPs are very probably must be updated:
+The audit finding is that SOPs were created before the RBQM regulatory documents appeared.
+I.e., not all aspects of risk management or centralized monitoring were covered in the updated versions of SOPs.
+Keep in mind, that the following SOPs most likely must be updated: